skip to Main Content

 If you are uncertain as to your eligibility, please contact the Academy’s Fellows Selection team at apply@americanacademy.de.

-The American Academy invites composers, artists, and poets via separate, nomination-based competitions.
+The American Academy invites composers and visual artists via separate, nomination-based competitions.
 Only nominated candidates are eligible to apply for consideration.

 Fellows reside in private, furnished apartments, with en suite kitchenettes, at or near the Hans Arnhold Center, a historic villa on the shores of Lake Wannsee.
 The Wannsee commuter rail station is a short walk away from the Hans Arnhold Center.
 Trains reach downtown Berlin in ten to twenty minutes.